rubocop/rails-style-guide/README.md

     ```Ruby
     # spec/views/articles/edit.html.haml_spec.rb
-    describe "articles/edit.html.haml" do
+    describe 'articles/edit.html.haml' do
-    it "renders the form for a new article creation" do
+    it 'renders the form for a new article creation' do
       assign(
         :article,
         mock_model(Article).as_new_record.as_null_object
       )
       render
       rendered.should have_selector('form',
-        :method => 'post',
+        method: 'post',
-        :action => articles_path
+        action: articles_path
       ) do |form|
-        form.should have_selector('input', :type => 'submit')
+        form.should have_selector('input', type: 'submit')
       end
     end
     ```